Code-Institute-Submissions/foodium_milestone_project_four/README.md

 ## About

 This web application is a fictional restaurant based in Copenhagen the capital of Denmark.
 The site allows users to perform many actions such as order a meal, contact the restaurant, make a reservation, and create an account.
-And the site allows the restaurant owner or authorized personal to perform certain actions such as add, edit and delete meals from the website's menu.
+The site allows the restaurant owner or authorized personal to perform certain actions such as add, edit and delete meals from the website's menu.

 ### Why This Project?

-I created this web application for the Full Stack Frameworks project of [**_Code Institute's_**](https://codeinstitute.net/) Full Stack Software Development course.The project scope was to create a web application for a restaurant, which allows users to order meals and pay with their credit card.
+I created this web application for the Full Stack with Django Project of [**_Code Institute's_**](https://codeinstitute.net/) Full Stack Software Development course.
+The project scope was to create a web application for a restaurant, which allows users to order meals and pay with their credit card.

 The front-end display and functionality uses HTML, CSS and JavaScript.
 The back-end functionality uses Python, Django, SQLite3 and PostgreSQL.